 Because the Academy is a 100% scholarship school, the support of our benefactors is critical.
-The Academy is not funded by the Archdiocese of Baltimore or federal, state, and local governments, and must raise in excess of $1.5 million each year to operate.
+The Academy is not funded by the Archdiocese of Baltimore or federal, state, and local governments, and must raise nearly $3 million each year to operate.

 Ways to Support Our School

 Each of our students is sponsored by a generous donor.
 Sponsors can be individuals, groups of individuals or teams whose gift provides their student(s) with an invaluable educational opportunity.
 Sponsors receive letters during the year from their student and are invited to events where they can visit with their student.
 To learn more about sponsorship, view the form below or contact Jennifer Summers at 410-783-9279.

 View the Student Sponsor form for information on contribution levels and contacts.